Updated July 26, 2018

 Pinterest for business updates and action items.

 One thing you can count on with Pinterest is that they are constantly making improvements to their site.
 But these changes are not always necessarily focused on or relevant for businesses.
 Sometimes they are focused only on Pinners who use Pinterest to discover new things to do and buy.
+Businesses have enough to worry about like sales, profits and getting the correct invoice template pdf sorted, so if Pinterest can make it easier for businesses to promote themselves, then it’s got to be a bonus!

 How to Find Success on Pinterest